Dark Matter Cosmology with Varying Viscosity: a Possible Resolution to the $S_8$ Tension: Observtional Effects of Viscous DM Models

 \subsection{Perturbation Level}

 In this subsection, we turn to the perturbation spectra.
-To draw the plots we have used the best-fit values of the model parameters obtained from all the observational datasets that we have used in this work.
-First, we display the power spectra of the anisotropies in the CMB temperature, calculated for viscous DM models along with that for CDM in Figure~\ref{figtt}.
-As we can see in the lower multipoles (for $l<50$), there is a relative deviation of $\Delta D_l^{\rm TT}$ between the viscous DM models and CDM scenario. while for higher multipoles (for $l > 50$), we do not observe any significant differences in the curves.
-We can explain by noting that the CMB temperature is determined only by the energy density component of the energy-momentum tensor, $T_{00}$, whereas the density perturbations also depend upon the diagonal elements, $T_{\rm ii}$, which include the pressure.
+To draw the plots, we have used the best-fit values of the model parameters obtained from all the observational datasets we have used in this work.
+First, we display the power spectra of the anisotropies in the CMB temperature, calculated for viscous DM models, along with that for CDM in Figure~\ref{figtt}.
+As we can see in the lower multipoles (for $l<50$), there is a substantial deviation of $\Delta D_l^{\rm TT}$ of the viscous DM models from that of the CDM scenario.
+For higher multipoles (for $l > 50$), we do not observe any significant differences in the curves.
+We can explain this point by noting that the CMB temperature is determined only by the energy density component of the energy-momentum tensor, $T_{00}$, whereas the density perturbations also depend upon the diagonal elements, $T_{\rm ii}$, which include the pressure.
 Since the viscous DM scenarios own pressure, this causes a difference between the viscous DM models and CDM.
-Hence, as the evolution of density perturbations unfolds, small-scale structures are clearly suppressed in viscous DM compared to CDM, which can be seen in the Figure~\ref{figpk}.
+Hence, as the evolution of density perturbations unfolds, small-scale structures are clearly suppressed in viscous DM compared to CDM, which can be seen in the right panel of Figure~\ref{figtt}.
 The amount of suppression is larger at smaller $k$'s.
-Respectively, models M3, M4, M1 and M2 suppress the nonlinear matter power spectrum. \\ As we can see in Figures~\ref{figtt} and ~\ref{figee}, the position of the acoustic peaks has not shifted therefore the viscous dark matter has not had much effect on the background expansion.
-We also see a difference between models in the top plane of the Figure~\ref{figee} for low $\textit{l}$.
-This is due integrated Sachs-Wolfe (ISW) effect at such scales.
-Also the small $l$'s of CMB (TT and even better EE) give information on the reionization history.
-By using the best-fit values of free parameters, shown in Tables~\ref{best}, we obtain the redshift of the reionization 7.69, 6.99, 8.42 and 8.65, respectfully for models M1, M2, M3 and M4.
-M2 and M4 have the biggest differences with the standard model ($z_{\rm reio,CDM}=7.78$).\\ The present galaxy surveys provide powerful observational data for the combination $f\sigma_8(z)$, where $f$ is the linear growth rate of the density contrast, which is related to the peculiar velocity in the linear theory, being defined by $f(a)=a \frac{\delta'(a)}{\delta(a)}$ and $\sigma_8(a)=\sigma_8(a=1)\frac{\delta(a)}{\delta(a=1)}$ is the root-mean-square mass fluctuation in spheres with the radius $8h^{-1}$ Mpc.
-Here, we calculate the total density contrast of the matter (baryons + dark matter) as
+Respectively, models M4, M1, and M2 suppress the nonlinear matter power spectrum for $ k>0.01 $, but the M3 model, which has a viscosity coefficient proportional to the Hubble parameter, enhances the evolution of density perturbations compared to the CDM model at such scales. \\